Slals/golog-serv/README.md

 # Ultra Extra Simple Remote Logger Service

 I needed a simple remote logger service for tracing what's going on in mobile applications and view it in a html page.
-So I wrote it Go.
+So I wrote it in Go.

 Logs data is saved in files, no query langage used, only appending.